 Some forms of health insurance may cover all or part of the cost of a skin cancer screening, say if a patient’s family has a history of skin cancer.

-It’s always best to ask your insurance provider ahead of time before making an appointment with your dermatologist how a screening is applied to your insurance.
+It’s always best to ask your insurance provider ahead of time, before making an appointment with your dermatologist, how a screening is applied to your insurance.

-Affiliated Dermatology® offers payment options through Cherry Finance and Care Credit for those who may have out-of-pocket costs from unmet deductibles so you can prioritize your skincare.
+Affiliated Dermatology® offers payment options through Cherry Finance and Care Credit for those who may have out-of-pocket costs from unmet deductibles, so you can prioritize your skincare.

 Skin cancer is a common condition that can be effectively treated with early detection.
 Taking action early on can have a significant impact on one’s quality of life.